Exploratory Data Analysis

 |Purpose: Check for randomness||A lag plot checks whether a data set or time series is random or not.
 Random data should not exhibit any identifiable structure in the lag plot.
 Non-random structure in the lag plot indicates that the underlying data are not random.
 Several common patterns for lag plots are shown in the examples below.|

-This sample lag plot exhibits a linear pattern.
+This sample lag plot of the MAVRO.DAT data set exhibits a linear pattern.
 This shows that the data are strongly non-random and further suggests that an autoregressive model might be appropriate.

 A lag is a fixed time displacement.
 For example,